vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7973107f-7f2a-47de-9272-186040b038b5)

-- A WORKGROUP BRIDGE (WGB) operates as a WIRELESS CLIENT of another AP and can be used to CONNECT WIRED DEVICES to the WIRELESS NETWORK
+- A WORKGROUP Bridge (WGB) operates as a Không dây CLIENT of another AP and can be used to CONNECT WIRED DEVICES to the Không dây Mạng
-- In the example below, PC1 does NOT have WIRELESS CAPABILITIES, and also DOES NOT have ACCESS to WIRED CONNECTIONS to SW1
+- In the example below, PC1 does NOT have Không dây CAPABILITIES, and also DOES NOT have Access to WIRED CONNECTIONS to SW1
-- PC1 has a WIRED CONNECTION to the WGB, which has a WIRELESS CONNECTION to the AP
+- PC1 has a WIRED CONNECTION to the WGB, which has a Không dây CONNECTION to the AP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/85cffc3f-3e76-4a55-9810-254135162a82)

-- AN OUTDOOR BRIDGE can be used to connect NETWORKS over LONG DISTANCES without a PHYSICAL CABLE connecting them
+- AN OUTDOOR Bridge can be used to connect NETWORKS over LONG DISTANCES without a PHYSICAL Cáp connecting them
-- The APs will use SPECIALIZED ANTENNAS that focus most of the SIGNAL POWER in one direction, which allows the WIRELESS CONNECTION to be made over LONGER DISTANCES than normally possible
+- The APs will use SPECIALIZED ANTENNAS that focus most of the SIGNAL POWER in one direction, which allows the Không dây CONNECTION to be made over LONGER DISTANCES than normally possible
 - The CONNECTION can be POINT-TO-POINT as in the diagram below, or POINT-TO-MULTIPOINT in which MULTIPLE SITES connect to on CENTRAL SITE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/36b421fd-ba81-4230-8c67-72b0b88aae8a)